juniorsundarCasual/TGT/vault/volume-4.chapter-229.md

 The person in question, Consort Nuri, was the Emperor's currently favoured in the Inner Court.

-"Tell her I'm fine," the Emperor waved away.
+"Tell her I'm- we're fine," the Emperor waved away.

 "This lowly one has conveyed that message already, yet Consort Nuri appears adamant..." the Head Eunuch responded while suppressing the sweat attempting to soak through his garb.

 "Fuck!
 Just tell her to get lost.
-Do I look like I'm in any position to entertain those scheming shrews?!"
+Do I- we look like we are in any position to entertain those scheming shrews?!"
 The Emperor shouted, trying his utmost to cloak an escaping groan from diminishing his gravitas.

 The Head Eunuch bowed even lower and retreated through the door while facing forward.